 Class A: Class A was abolished on 1 April 2013.

 Class B: An unoccupied dwelling owned by a charity is exempt for up to six months from the day it was last occupied providing it was last occupied in furtherance of the objects of the charity.
 The dwelling may be unfurnished or furnished (please advise if furnished or unfurnished at time of claim).
 On expiry of the exemption period the property will become a Long Term Empty property liable for 100% of the charge.
-Properties that are unoccupied and unfurnished for over two years will be subject to a 150% charge.
+Properties that are unoccupied and unfurnished for over two years will be subject to a premium as detailed above.

 Class C: Class C was abolished on 1 April 2013.